polkadot-fellows/RFCs/text/0047-random-assignment-of-availability-chunks.md

 As part of the effort of
-[increasing polkadot's resource efficiency, scalability and performance](https://github.com/paritytech/roadmap/issues/26), work is under way to modify the Availability Recovery subsystem by leveraging systematic chunks.
+[increasing polkadot's resource efficiency, scalability and performance](https://github.com/paritytech/roadmap/issues/26), work is under way to modify the Availability Recovery protocol by leveraging systematic chunks.
 See [this comment](https://github.com/paritytech/polkadot-sdk/issues/598#issuecomment-1792007099) for preliminary performance results.